Current City of Hogansville Job Opportunities…

 Minimum Qualifications:

-- Must be a P.O.S.T. certified peace officer in the State of
+- Must be a P.O.S.T. certified peace officer in the State of Georgia, and in good standing.

 - Must possess and maintain a valid driver’s license